How do all of the programs designed to support startups actually help?

 How to Pitch

-We realised that the most effective investment pitches we receive all start with the same two words…
+We realised that the most effective investment pitches all start with the same two words…

-Lie, cheat or spin, and we allow a gap to develop between perception and reality.
+When we lie, cheat or spin, we create a gap between perception and reality.

 Being Spartan with Ideas